meteor-mogul/meteor-mogul.github.io/index.md

 A preliminary note:

 > If you have Windows 10, you'll probably notice when you start playing
-> with meteor that everything comes to a grinding halt unless you turn off
+> with Meteor that everything comes to a grinding halt unless you turn off
 > Windows Defender real-time scanning.
 I don't want to recommend doing that,
 > just putting it out there.